Matt-Baxter/mlops_sentiment_lab/README.md

 # Email Classification System

-Overview: This project implements an email classification system that can categorize emails into different classes using sentence embeddings.
+This project implements an email classification system that can categorize emails into different classes using sentence embeddings.
 The original system was modified to load classification categories from a file rather than using hardcoded values, and an API endpoint was added to allow dynamic addition of new classification categories.

 ### Key Changes